izyware/devops/README.md

       });
       return ;

-# Working with SSH and RSYNC to access containers
+# Working with SSH to access containers
 You can access the ssh scripts by the ssh prefix:

     izy.devops "ssh?shell" MACHINE_ID